RobotLeopard86/CacaoEngine/docs/manual/exceptions.md

 * `BadThread` - A function was called on an unsupported thread
 * `BadType` - An object of a different type than the expected one was passed
 * `BadValue` - A value was passed that did not meet constraints
-* `NonexistentValue` - A value was requested but an error value was returned instead
+* `NonexistentValue` - A value was requested but an error/null value was returned instead
 * `NullValue` - A null value was given when a non-null value was expected
 * `Container` - Something went wrong pertaining to a list or map
 * `Misc` - Anything that doesn't fit the above categories